-I am a writer, speaker, and progressive minister who loves many things: a good cup of tea, theology, philosophy, Rilke, cats, chocolate, Mary Oliver, Jane Austen, Bach, the Beatles, trees–and, of course, Vincent van Gogh.
-I am married to Ronald Farmer, a biblical scholar, minister, interfaith leader, and professor who inspires me with his wisdom and generosity of spirit, and helps me stay grounded when I would rather just climb a tree and contemplate the miracle of photosynthesis.
+I am a writer and minister who loves many things: a good cup of tea, theology, philosophy, Rilke, cats, Mary Oliver, Jane Austen, Bach, the Beatles, trees, classical guitar–and, of course, Vincent van Gogh.

 Before earning advanced degrees in philosophy, theology, and education, my first degree–my first love–was music.
-Music, poetry, and the wonder of nature have especially inspired my experiential impetus toward a theology of beauty.
+Music, poetry, and the wonder of nature have inspired my experiential impetus toward a “Theology of Beauty.”

-Beautiful ideas also inspire me, which is why I work in the area of philosophical theology.
+Beautiful ideas also inspire me.
 My favorite philosopher, Alfred North Whitehead, thought of God not as an all-powerful king in the sky, but rather as the “poet of the world.”
 The spiritual aspects of Beauty–with a capital B–continue to unfold in my life.